 Having a diagnosis (e.g. of ASD, ADHD or dyslexia) does not mean that a child needs an EHC Plan.
-If the application for an EHC Plan is successful, a member of the Local Authority (LA) will call a meeting for parents/ carers, the child and the school together with any health or social care professionals who are involved with the family.
-The meeting will record the child's strengths, their dreams and aspirations as well as the barriers they face.
-Following the meeting, the LA will produce the EHC Plan which will record the decisions made at the meeting.
+If the application for an EHC Plan is successful, an EHCP will record the child's strengths, their dreams and aspirations as well as the barriers they face.
+If an EHCP is successful, the LA will produce the EHC Plan which will record the decisions made at the meeting.